jphong125/stellaapic/Writerside/topics/Open-Histiory.md

 # Open History

 ## Overview
-Using this method Casino Operator can get a link to the page with the game details at the whole round.
+Using this method Casino Operator can get a link to the snapshot page with the game details at the whole round.
 The method returns URL that contains round id and a one-time password that the game server will use for validation of the request, for the security reason.

 ## Request
 Requested open history API URL will be notified individually, for security reasons.